danielbiryak/grandysoft-test/Readme.md

 After all, you can run this project by two scripts:
 1) npm start - default start of application on localhost:3000
-2) npm start_with_site - starts the application and then automatically opens browser
+2) npm start_dev - start of application in developers mode